liquibase/liquibase/README.md

 - Microsoft SQL Server (MSSQL) (tested: 2016, Express)
   - Problems with default values and DATE/DATETIME etc. columns
   - Tests running on multiple schemas simultaneously fail
-- SAP SQL Anywhere 17 (formerly Sybase AS Anywhere)
+- SAP SQL Anywhere 17 (formerly known as Sybase AS Anywhere)
   - Basic functionality is working
   - Currently failing tests:
     - runUpdateOnOldChangelogTableFormat (should not affect new users)